August 4th, 2020 Explosion

-Aggravated by the Covid19 pandemic, over 75% of the Lebanese reportedly worried about food security and without a clear path of rectification from the government, a movement has a been expanding among its citizens to grow their own food, yet effective and accessible information in this field is scarce.
+Aggravated by the Covid19 pandemic, over 75% of the Lebanese reportedly worried about food security and without a clear path of rectification from the government, a movement grew among its citizens to grow their own food, yet effective and accessible information in this field is scarce.

 Beirut, October 2019 Thawra-Revolution

-Our Regenerative Agriculture website and social media presence, will provide resources, links to organizations, relevant studies and Arabic video tutorials.
+Our Regenerative Agriculture website and social media presence, will provide resources, links to organizations, relevant studies.
 Farmers and citizens alike can learn regenerative farming principles and practices such as: agroforestry, conservation tillage, cover crops, multiple crop rotation, animal integration, in-farm fertility and better low-carbon farm management.

 We want to help the Lebanese grow nutritious foods in abundance.
 Each successful farm project will set an example, helping to convince neighboring farmers to adopt our practices and join a thriving farming community.
 Each example will include detailed cost-gain financial data.
 This will help users scale their approach and help us track an improvement return-on-investment.
 As the program develops we will add data analytic tools that quantify hits, testimonials, and before and after videos documenting success.

 From farms to rooftop gardens, regenerative agriculture can benefit any scale of planting and will provide the affordable nutritious foods that are desperately needed.
 With more people fed, a major contributing factor to Lebanon's civil unrest will begin to be addressed.